You may be wondering what is meant when a Christian speaks about salvation. Salvation means several things.

 If you would like to know what being forgiven feels like, you can.
 If you would like to know what it feels like to be loved like no one else, you can.
 If you would like to experience salvation, you can.
 Simply pray to God, speak to Him.
 As you do, here is a sample prayer (yours doesn’t have to be exactly like this) to get you started:

 Dear God, I know that I am not a good person.
 You have told me that I am a sinner, and that is what I am.
 I believe that you have made a way for me to be saved, to be forgiven, and to be given a second chance at life.
 I believe that Jesus Christ is your Son, that He died on a cross for my sins, and that He was buried.
 I believe that on the third day after He died, He rose again to life, and is alive today.
 I ask you, right now, to come into my life and take away the old person that I was.
 Please take away my sins.
 Take away anything that doesn’t please You.
 Give to me, please, a new life, a new outlook on life.
 I commit to living in a manner that honors You.
 Lead me, and I will follow You.
 In Jesus’ name, Amen.

-If you have prayed this prayer, or something like it, would you do us a favor.
+If you have prayed this prayer, or something like it, would you do us a favor?
 Let us know so we can pray for you.
 Here’s all you have to do, click this link, and tell us about your prayer.
-One more thing you ought to do.
-Go find a church and tell the pastor about the decision you have made.
+One more thing you ought to do, find a church and tell the pastor about the decision you have made.
 If you’re in this area, come tell our pastor.
-He’ll pray with and for you, again.
-He’ll give you a Bible so that you can start learning more about what it means to be a Christian.
+He will pray with and for you.
+He will give you a Bible so that you can start learning more about what it means to be a Christian.
 Thanks for taking the time to read through this, and we pray that it will make a difference in your life!